Thailand - Phuket

 The electric current is 220 volts AC (50 cycles) and the majority of electrical outlets take a round, two-pronged slim plug.

 Visitors do not require vaccinations unless coming from or passing through a designated contaminated area.
 Drink only bottled water and avoid ice unless you know is made from bottled or boiled water.
-Don’t eat from the food vendors on the street, unless you are sure of their cleanliness and proper care must be taken against sunburn.
+Be cautious when eating from food vendors on the street.